elpollazo/google-drive-backup/README.md

 ## Ussage

 The **backup** folder of this repo must be inside of the folder you want to upload to Google Drive.
-Also you will need an Oauth credential file named as **client_secrets.json** inside **backup** folder of this repo, to generate the Oauth credential file follow this [tutorial](https://help.talend.com/r/E3i03eb7IpvsigwC58fxQg/Lp096EBnOyWNk33h~CKm~Q).
+Also you will need an Oauth credential file inside **backup** folder of this repo.
+To generate the Oauth credential file follow this [tutorial](https://help.talend.com/r/E3i03eb7IpvsigwC58fxQg/Lp096EBnOyWNk33h~CKm~Q).
 (Note: When you've downloaded the json file rename it as **client_secrets.json**, never share this credential with anyone.)

 To start uploading: